Looking for strategies to help you increase lung capacity for running? Then you’ve come to the right place.

 If you’re dealing with symptoms of poor lung health, such as pain when breathing, shortness of breath during daily activity, or persistent coughs, contact your doctor.

-The earlier you received treatment to your lung problems, the sooner you’ll heal, and the better the outcomes is likely to be.
+The earlier you receive treatment for your lung problems, the sooner you’ll heal, and the better the outcomes are likely to be.

 Remember that your lung consists of pocketed air sacs, so be careful.